-Summary: Ablrate offer some of the largest returns in the P2P sector, and offer a somewhat different type of loan relative to the competition, with the assets often being business assets as opposed to property.
-There is some evidence that their due-diligence and communications are above average, although with a smaller range of borrowers the loans are of higher risk and it can be harder to diversify.
+Summary of Ablrate Review: Ablrate offer some of the largest returns in the P2P sector.
+They offer a somewhat different type of loan relative to the competition, with the assets often being business assets as opposed to property.
+There is some evidence that their due-diligence and communications are above average.
+However, with a smaller range of borrowers the loans are of higher risk and it can be harder to diversify.

 Here is how Ablrate compares with similar platforms dealing in business loans: